m0dusX/12_image_resize/README.md

 | --scale  | int  | new scale of image                                  |
 | --output | str  | output folder for converted file (without filename) ||

-**IMPORTANT**: 1) --scale argument cannot be specified together with --height or --width arguments
+**IMPORTANT**: 1) --scale argument cannot be specified together with --height or/and --width arguments

 **IMPORTANT**: 2) if --scale argument is not specified, either --height or --width argument is required